roopekoo/Kinect3D/2.Filters/ClusterExtraction/README.md

 # Cluster Extraction
-This filter locates all the clusters that are between min and max point size and all the points in the cluster are at most certain distance away from the nearest neighbouyr.
+This filter locates all the clusters between min and max point size.
+All the points in the cluster are at a certain distance away from the nearest neighbor.
 Returns cloud_cluster_n.pcd

 `<required>`